Last Updated July 17, 2017

 - Is the Airedale Terrier a sensitive dog when it comes to being reprimanded?

 - Some dogs couldn't care less if they are scolded while others will sulk in a corner for hours.
 The Airedale Terrier falls in the middle of these two extremes.
 This also means that they can tolerate a relatively active and noisy environment.
+(See List of Dogs That Have A Low Sensitivity Level.)

 - Does the Airedale Terrier mind being left alone?

 - These dogs are considered to be group animals.
 They like to be around other dogs and with people.
 They also bond quite closely with their owners which can make it quite stressful to the dog when they are left alone for extended periods of time.
+(See List of Dogs That Are Poorly Suited To Being Alone.)

 - How well does the Airedale Terrier tolerate cold weather?